Fiserv/exchange/docs/getting-started/funding.md

 # Funding

 #### On this section
 This section regards models for funding that require API instructions to be sent.
-This does not cover the managed funding solution, as this does not require api to be sent in order for the funding process to occur and is added as a 'pricing' when boarding the Merchants for the system to process the funding automatically.
+This does not cover the managed funding solution, as this does not require api to be sent in order for the funding process to occur and is added as a 'pricing' when boarding the merchants for the system to process the funding automatically.

 ## Instructional Funding